rspec/rspec-rails/README.md

 In RSpec, tests are not just scripts that verify your application code.
-They’re also detailed explanations of how the application is supposed to behave, expressed in plain English: in other words, _specs._
+They’re also detailed explanations of how the application is supposed to behave, expressed in plain English, or in other words, _specs._

 Use **[`rspec-rails` 1.x][]** for Rails 2.x.